Paul Bettany as Vision as WandaVision

 Is Vision getting his own series?

-As reported by The Direct, a rumor has arisen that Marvel is in the process of developing a solo Vision show.
+Rumors that Marvel was in the process of developing a solo Vision show first arose in October of 2022.
 The rumor was kickstarted by Jeff Sneider during an episode of his podcast, The Hot Mic.
 Sneider stated, “I’m told that next week, Marvel will be opening a writers’ room for a Vision show titled Vision Quest.”
 Sneider and his co-host Josh Rocha discussed what the show could potentially be about.
-There are no firm details, but they mused that the show could be based on the comic book storyline of the same name.
+There were no firm details, but they mused that the show could be based on the comic book storyline of the same name.

 Vision Quest was a 1980s comic that was part of the West Coast Avengers series.
 In the story, Vision went through a traumatizing kidnapping and transformation.
 The aftermath of the kidnapping saw him turn white and become unable to feel emotion.
 This transformation ultimately led to him and Maximoff breaking up.
 It cannot be denied that the events that already transpired in WandaVision are eerily close to the events of the comic book storyline.
 It makes it seem that the MCU may be gearing up to delve further into that storyline.